pdolezal/net.yetamine.lang/README.md

 System.out.println(supplier.get()); // Invokes the computation
 System.out.println(supplier.get()); // Uses the computed value, answers immediately

-// When the answer could be too large, let's cache it with WeakReference final Supplier<?> weak = new Indirect<>(answer, v -> new WeakReference<>(v)::get);
+// When the answer could be too large, let's cache it with WeakReference, so that
+// the garbage collector can discard it when the memory becomes more precious final Supplier<?> weak = new Indirect<>(answer, v -> new WeakReference<>(v)::get);

 System.out.println(weak.get()); // Invokes the computation